Comparison between Rigid and Overconvergent Cohomology with Coefficients

 In Section \ref{Sec1} we start out by recalling some facts about crystals and their relation to de Rham--Witt connections as studied by Etesse and Bloch.
-In Section \ref{Subsec1.3} we define overconvergent de Rham--Witt connections and prove that they form a sub-category of the usual de Rham--Witt connections.
+In Section \ref{Subsec1.3} we define overconvergent de Rham--Witt connections.

 Section \ref{Sec2} is devoted to the comparison between Monsky--Washnitzer and overconvergent cohomology with coefficients.
 Thence, we recall Monsky--Washnitzer algebras and define overconvergent connections on modules over them.
-We follow closely the argumentation of Davis, Langer and Zink in Section \ref{Subsec2.2} to compare Monsky--Washnitzer cohomology to overconvergent cohomology using the mentioned connections on the Monsky--Washnitzer side and overconvergent de Rham--Witt connections on the overconvergent side.
+We follow ideas of Davis, Langer and Zink in Section \ref{Subsec2.2} to compare Monsky--Washnitzer cohomology to overconvergent cohomology using the mentioned connections on the Monsky--Washnitzer side and overconvergent de Rham--Witt connections on the overconvergent side.

 This is also an important ingredient for the comparison between rigid cohomology and overconvergent cohomology with coefficients to which we turn in Section \ref{Sec3}.
 We recall Berthelot's notion of overconvergent isocrystals in Section \ref{Subsec3.1}.
-In Section \ref{Subsec3.2} we verify that the methods used by Davis, Langer and Zink for the comparison theorem without coefficients, carry over to the case of coefficients.
-Thus we obtain the following main result. \begin{theo*} Let $X$ be a smooth quasi-projective scheme over $k$, and $\edg\in\Isoc^\dagger(X\subset\overline{X}/W(k)$ a locally free isocrystal.
-Then there is a natural quasi-isomorphism
+In Sections \ref{Subsec3.2} and \ref{Subsec3.3} we verify that the methods used by Davis, Langer and Zink for the comparison theorem without coefficients, carry over to the case of coefficients.
+Thus we obtain the following result. \begin{theo*}[Theorem \ref{Theo3.2.7}] Let $X$ be a smooth quasi-projective scheme over $k$, and $\edg\in\Isoc^\dagger(X/W(k)$ an isocrystal.
+Then there is a quasi-isomorphism